 For many people receiving collection notices, harassing phone calls, or notices that they are being sued by creditors, filing for bankruptcy can end the worry and bother.
 A bankruptcy, whether a Chapter 7 or Chapter 13, eventually wipes away all or most of the debts held by an individual.
-However, there are certain types of obligations that not even bankruptcy can eliminate.
-These are referred to as “non-dischargeable” debts.
+However, there are certain types of debts that you cant discharge in bankruptcy.
 The four most common types of non-dischargeable debts are: taxes, student loans, court fines and fees, and domestic support obligations.
 They are automatically non-dischargeable.

 Taxes in Oklahoma Bankruptcy

-Tax debts, whether federal or state, are generally non-dis-chargeable.
+Tax debts, whether federal or state, are generally debts that you cant discharge in bankruptcy.
 This includes both back taxes and taxes which have not yet been filed.
 Under very specific circumstances, a federal income tax debt could be discharged, but these are extremely rare.
 The debt must be more than five years old, and the debtor must have paid all subsequent taxes in full, on time, with no extensions.
 It should also be noted that because bankruptcy does not discharge tax debts, it also cannot get rid of tax liens against property.

 Any form of education loan that is made, guaranteed, insured, or funded by a government agency or commercial entity is non-dischargeable.
 This rule includes both the normal government student loans, such as Stafford or Graduate Plus loans, as well as private loans from banks and other lending institutions.
 It also includes any sort of obligation or promise to repay a nonprofit institution of higher education for any sort of education benefit, scholarship, or stipend owed by the debtor.

-There is an exception to this rule: the debts are dischargeable if they impose an “undue hardship” on the debtor.
+There is an exception to this rule and it found in the case of Brunner v.
+New York State Higher Education Services Corp.
+In Brunner the Court ruled that debts are forgiven if they impose an “undue hardship” on the debtor.
 Unfortunately, the court decisions defining what qualifies as an “undue hardship” are extremely narrow.
 Essentially, only a debtor who is fully disabled and incapable of earning money through work can argue for discharge of student loans.
 If you are fully disabled, your only source of income is government benefits (social security, disability, food stamps, or some other form) and you have student loan debt, ask your bankruptcy attorney about the feasibility of arguing for discharge.

 Any and all obligations owed to a governmental unit due to a fine, penalty, or forfeiture are non-dischargeable.
 This includes things like traffic tickets, fines issued by a court or government office, and asset forfeitures due to criminal conviction.
 It does not include monetary judgments levied against the debtor in civil court, lawyer fees, or other ancillary charges.